ace19-dev/gvcnn-tf/README.md

 ## Retrieval
 - For training efficiency, it was implemented at the [other repository.](https://github.com/ace19-dev/mvcnn-tf)

-## Notice
+## Caution.
-- It had better use lighter model or decrease image size because it needs a big resources.
+- It had better use lighter model or decrease view number because it needs a big resources.
-- Only 1 batch size is available now.
-- There is some bug(NAN) during training.

 ## References from
 - http://openaccess.thecvf.com/content_cvpr_2018/papers/Feng_GVCNN_Group-View_Convolutional_CVPR_2018_paper.pdf